wuqixiaobai/wpsso-plm/readme.txt

 * Add a custom "Place / Location" settings tab to Posts, Pages, and Custom Post Types.
 Allows the selection of an existing Address, or entering custom Address information.

+= Extends the WPSSO Social Plugin =

+The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO PLM extension.

+You can use the Free version of WPSSO PLM with *both* the Free and Pro versions of WPSSO, but the [WPSSO PLM Pro](http://wpsso.com/extend/plugins/wpsso-plm/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well.

+Purchase the [WPSSO Place / Location and Local Business Meta (WPSSO PLM) Pro](http://wpsso.com/extend/plugins/wpsso-plm/) extension (includes a *No Risk 30 Day Refund Policy*).

 = Examples =

 * Example WPSSO PLM meta tags for a Restaurant (Local Business).
 The image and video ("application/x-shockwave-flash" and "text/html" embed) meta tags have been excluded for brevety. ;-)